z0ph/aws-security-toolbox/README.md

         $ make run

-Working directory: `/opt/secops`
+Working directory within the container: `/opt/secops`

+Run the magic using `aws-vault`:

+        $ make vault-run

+When you are logged into the shell of the container in interactive mode, you will be able to perform your audit/assessment with confidence.

+Example:

+        $ ./opt/secops/prowler -m dfoopskdkspodfoksfpoksepfokpezkpzoekfpok

+You can also run audit tools without login the container, using following examples:

+        $

 ### Optional

-if you want to build your own container
+if you want to build your own container locally.

         $ make build